appscode/blog/content/post/openshift-mysql/index.md

 1 row in set (0.02 sec)
 ```

 > This was just one example of database deployment.
-The other databases that KubeDB suport are MongoDB, Elasticsearch, MariaDB, PostgreSQL and Redis.
+The other databases that KubeDB support are MongoDB, Elasticsearch, MariaDB, PostgreSQL, Memcached and Redis.
 The tutorials on how to deploy these into the cluster can be found [HERE](https://kubedb.com/)

 ## Backup and Recover Database Using Stash